 You might know what you want your outcome to be, but have no idea how to get there.
 Take one step at a time, failing and learning at every step.
 Multiple, small victories over the course of a process are the key to reaching visible success.

 Continuous learners aren’t afraid to say “I don’t know” when asked a question they don’t have the answer to.
 They immediately follow the question with “but I’ll find out” and begin to research a solution.
 They recognize that people rarely learn anything new when given the answers.

 Don’t let busyness get in the way of learning.
 Refrain from acting for the sake of acting, and take time to think and recharge to avoid repeating a previous mistake.
 By giving yourself time to reflect, you often find a new solution to try or, at the very least, return to your project refreshed with a new perspective.

 You don’t have to be an expert at everything.
 Focus on your strengths and build a team around you of complementary — but not redundant — skills.
 Recognize your weaknesses and surround yourself with those who bring those to the table as strengths.

 Learning isn’t a solo exercise.
 A business is the ideal environment to learn from others.
 Put aside your own ego or biases and utilize those around you who might have expertise to offer — and you, in turn, can offer your expertise as well.
 Learning is, after all, a two-way conversation.

 While experience in a specific skill improves performance, it does so at a decreasing rate.
 Variety is more productive.
 If tasks are related, knowledge transfers from one area to another and becomes a learning accelerator, while variety challenges the mind to learn something new.
 Use both specialization and variety as learning tools.

-Don’t risk becoming irrelevant by being too busy to learn or avoiding the risk of failure.
-Hear more from Staats on the importance of learning here.
+Do not risk becoming irrelevant by being too busy to learn or avoiding the risk of failure.
+Hear more from Brad on the importance of learning here.